confluentinc/librdkafka/INTRODUCTION.md

 The two most important configuration properties for performance tuning are:

-  * `batch.num.messages` - the minimum number of messages to wait for to accumulate in the local queue before sending off a message set.
+  * `batch.num.messages` - the maximum number of messages to wait for to accumulate in the local queue before sending off a message set.
   * `queue.buffering.max.ms` - how long to wait for batch.num.messages to
 	  fill up in the local queue.
 A lower value improves latency at the